 The state of California is a racist entity.
 From Orange County to Los Angeles, to Ventura, Santa Barbara, and on.
 First the state impoverishes Black & Brown families with inadequate housing, minimum wage employment, and battered, broken schools.
 Then the state expounds on that impoverishment by policing and incarcerating the young people bled out by this system.
-After that, when such young people find themselves behind bars as recipients of “services” developed by “shadow” organizations funded and controlled, or contracted by the state, both of these entities put the kids on display in order for their alliance to gall over their “reform” efforts on them; as if the kids were simply livestock led astray which the state was kind enough to contract other folks into shepherding back towards decency, rather than racialized subjects relegated to the farthest corners that no money can buy.
+After that, when such young people find themselves behind bars as recipients of “services” overseen by “shadow” organizations funded or controlled by the state of California, they are put on display for liberal progressives to gall over what the benevolent state can still “provide”; as if the kids were simply livestock led astray which the state was kind enough to contract other folks into shepherding back towards decency, rather than racialized subjects relegated to the farthest corners that no money can buy.

 But the state and its proxies are wolves in sheeps’ clothing.
-It is the state that first places Black and Brown youth to underfunded and overcrowded schooling within abandoned neighborhoods to begin with, and then it is the state which places the most vulnerable of such youth on programs such as probation, which is a life-sucking form of surveillance and regulation that hardly allows for any youth to develop their education and work opportunities successfully.
+It’s the state which first leaves Black and Brown youth to underfunded and overcrowded schooling within abandoned neighborhoods to begin with, and then it’s the state which places the most vulnerable of such youth on programs such as probation, which is a life-sucking form of surveillance and regulation that would hardly allow anyone to develop their education and work opportunities successfully.
 The moment young people in destitute neighborhoods fail to meet the stringent policies enforced against them and their families, the state moves at the first minute to further penalize them.
 Where is the constitution in this?
-Or the supreme court?
-America is far from the right side of history in the matter.
+Or the supreme court of California?

 America is a war machine against non-white bodies, and I am deeply offended, but as a Chicano in California I’m used to being offended by the state’s policing and harassment strategies, which act as attrition towards my character and that of my peers.
-It is actually the fact that so many “reformers” touting their non-profit umbrellas have the nerve to believe in their own status as “the helping hand” in this racist power structure.
-The professionalization of what once may have been a genuine effort of resistance to the mass incarceration of Black and Brown youth into a mere hashtag for fundraising and photo opps is the continuation of a long history of radical ideas being co-opted by the state and its beneficiaries.
+Yet what disturbs me as much is how many “reform” organizations out there tout their non-profit services as “the helping hand” in this racist power structure.
+The professionalization of what once may have been a genuine effort of resistance to the mass incarceration of Black and Brown youth is now a mere hashtag for fundraising and photo opps; it is also the continuation of a long history of radical ideas being co-opted by the state and its beneficiaries.

 I will not be silent in the matter, however.
 Instead, as I know it is my responsibility to do, I will spread this information as far and wide as daylight and earth allow me to.
 Our youth and our families deserve to live in dignity.
 It is our life’s work to advance it.